istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

     - **RHSM Pool ID for RHEL** - RHSM Pool ID (ensure you have RHEL entitlement).
 This is **mandatory when selecting BYOS RHEL OS** as Subscription Type.
 This should be left blank when selecting RHEL OS PAYG Subscription Type.

-    - **Storage Replication** - Select the [Replication Strategy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) for your Storage account.
+    - **Storage Replication** - Select the [Replication Strategy](https://docs.microsoft.com/azure/storage/common/storage-redundancy) for the Storage account.

     - **VMSS Name** - Enter the string to be used as a base for naming resources